 GPA Requirements in the College of Liberal Arts and Sciences

 GPA of 2.0 or higher is required in all work taken at UIC.
 GPA of 2.0 or higher is required in all transfer work ad work taken at UIC.
 GPA of 2.0 or higher is required in all work taken in the major field.

 At the conclusion of each semester, the College of Liberal Arts and Sciences determines the academic status of every enrolled undergraduate student based on their academic record and progress.
 Students must maintain an overall GPA of 2.0 in order to stay in good academic standing.

 The same is true in the MSCS majors.
 A student remains in good standing if the major GPA is 2.0 or higher each semester.
 If the major GPA falls below 2.0 for one semester, the student’s major standing is placed on probation.
 If the major GPA falls below 2.0 for two consecutive semesters, the student is dropped from the major.
-A student can reapply for readmission to the major in MSCS by raising their major GPA to 2.0 or higher.
 In the MTHT major, students must maintain a 2.5 major and overall GPA.
 Students with a major GPA of 3.5 and above are considered for departmental distinction.